MattRoger/project1/README.md

-# World Watcher :us: :ukraine: :earth_americas: :mexico: :canada:
+# World Watcher :earth_americas: :eye:
 Search for a country to find out about the country's statistics, weather, and news.

 ## Motivation